alstjr13/alstjr13.github.io/index.md

 **[WEBSITE UNDER CONSTRUCTION!]**

 ### Welcome to Minsuk's Webpage!
 #### About me
 Hello!
-I'm Minsuk - a positive, people person 😀
+I'm Minsuk - a positive, people person 😀
 I started to study abroad in Canada since 2009.
-Recently, I recently received Bachelor of Science degree, [Combined Major in Science](https://cms.science.ubc.ca/) from [University of British Columbia](https://www.ubc.ca/).
+Recently, I received Bachelor of Science degree, [Combined Major in Science](https://cms.science.ubc.ca/) from [University of British Columbia](https://www.ubc.ca/).

+#### Interests
+My interests lie in Data Analytics (using software, Business Intelligence tools such as Python and Tableau) and Strategy in business.

+#### Open to...
-Currently, I'm open for an internship in South Korea in job Strategy Consulting, Data Analytics & AI Consulting
+Currently, I'm open for an <strong>internship position</strong> in Data Analytics in Consulting firms or start-up companies.

  My **key** **strengths** are: